Baby Blues

 Prevalence Of Baby Blues

-As mentioned previously, the symptoms of baby blues are less severe than that of postpartum depression.
-Here are the most common baby blues symptoms:
+As mentioned earlier, baby blues symptoms are generally milder and less persistent than those of postpartum depression.
+Some of the most common signs include:

 Read More About Anger Here